 The Climate Technology Centre and Network (CTCN) organized a workshop on accelerating clean energy technology transformation with private sector during the Asia Clean Energy Forum 2019 in Manila, Philippines.
-This European Commission supported workshop was attended by 60 energy professionals and organized in partnership with the Asian Development Bank and co-supported by the Ministry of Environment, Trade and Industry of Japan.
+This European Commission supported workshop was attended by 60 energy professionals and organized in partnership with the Asian Development Bank and co-supported by the Ministry of the Environment, Japan.

 Mr. Enrico Strampelli, Head of Cooperation, Minister Counsellor, EU Delegation in the Philippines in his opening remarks emphasized that interventions address climate change needs much more acceleration than past.
 He mentioned that Asia is the biggest destination for private sector engagement pertaining to the vast potential for deploying the clean energy technologies and Asia offers the opportunity to apply integrated approaches to address water and poverty issues through clean energy deployment.